-The best cruises for family travel
+10 best family cruises

 Two of the line's riverboats (the 158-passenger AmaViola and AmaKristina) were purpose-built for the partnership, featuring family-friendly connecting staterooms and heated swimming pools—a rarity for river vessels.

 Coolest kids' itinerary: Look out for a new Beauty and the Beast theme on 7-night Rhine River sailings in summer 2018 between Basel, Switzerland and Amsterdam (with stops in France and Germany) aboard the AmaKristina.
 The itinerary includes a Beauty and the Beast-inspired feast and karaoke night, as well as a stop in Riquewihr, one of the French villages that inspired the story.
-NOT SURE IF MOVIE NAME NEEDS TO BE IN QUOTES HERE.

 CroisiEurope